Introduction to U.S. Hospitals and Prices

 • Why do they vary so much?

-• How do factors like market competition, price transparency, or hospital ownership (non-profit vs. for-profit) play a role.?
+• How might factors like market competition, price transparency, or hospital ownership (non-profit vs. for-profit) play a role?

 Role of price transparency